The climate is mild, but temperatures can become hot in the summer,

 Terrain contrasts make Big Sur

 gains/losses along many trails.
-Instead of directly ascending/descending
+But instead of directly ascending/descending

-such terrain, the trails tend to contour along the steep slope, often resulting in
+such terrain, many trails contour along the steep slope - this often results in

-narrow tread, tread with side-slope, and washedout sections.
+narrow tread, tread with side-slope, and washedout/landslide sections.

 After the 2008 and 2016 fires, which burned much of the Ventana wilderness